JoBCB/HackingP3_2019/README.md

 __01__

 > download code: https://www.masswerk.at/elizabot/  <br/>
-> the default script that determines Eliza's behaviour can be changed in the "elizadata.js" file.  <br/>
+> the default script that determines Eliza's behaviour can be changed in the "elizadata.js" file;  <br/>
-> or use the Processing library (import Eliza)  <br/>
+> or use the Processing library (import Eliza);  <br/>
-> the default script that determines Eliza's behaviour can be changed with the readScript() function.  <br/>
+> the default script that determines Eliza's behaviour can be changed with the readScript() function;  <br/>
 > intructions to modify the script file are available here: http://www.chayden.net/eliza/instructions.txt  <br/>

 __02__

-> read carefully the code, discuss the underlying "behaviour" mode of the bot.
+> read carefully the code, discuss the underlying "behaviour" mode of the bot;

 __03__

-> create a new character for your bot; and think of a scenario in which this bot exists.  <br/>
+> create a new character for your bot; and think of a scenario in which this bot exists;  <br/>
 > write in three sentences the attributes that define the new bot;  <br/>
 > start by thinking about a 'greeting' — how will the bot introduce itself?  <br/>
-> then how will the conversation evolve? — you can test / perform the conversation among yourselves.  <br/>
+> then how will the conversation evolve? — you can test / perform the conversation among yourselves;  <br/>
 > does it have an end?  <br/>

 __04__

-> make changes in the code, and interact with it.  <br/>
+> make changes in the code, and interact with it;  <br/>
-> reflect about the 'behaviours' the bot generates.  <br/>
+> reflect about the 'behaviours' the bot generates;  <br/>
 > present / perform your bot to the class — what would it be like if all the bots would start a conversation?  <br/>

 ---